liquidity-nexus/simple-hedging-strategy/README.md

-## simple-hedging-strategy
+# Simple Hedging Stratergy
 This repo consists of the back- testing  process and results of  the simple hedging strategy.

-# Activate the virtual environment for the back-testing:
+## Activate the virtual environment for the back-testing:
 1. Change directory to the repo: `cd simple-hedging-strategy`
 2. Create the virtual environment: `python -m venv .venv`
 3. Activate the virtual environment according to your operating system: